Go to top

 Diag.
 Schematic of gerpedelution.

 The improvement of designs in factories is a conscious process, which is implemented by constructors.
 Whereas, in the case of replicators, it is done in a natural way, as a result of random changes in the process of replication.
-Elements in some chains can be reorganised, removed or added.
+Elements in some chains can be reorganised, removed or added, the rest remain unchanged.

 A u t o d y n a m i c s y s t e m: